sinaatalay/rendercv/docs/index.md

 </div>

 RenderCV allows you to create a high-quality CV as a PDF from a YAML input file.
-It supports Markdown syntax and gives you complete control over the $\LaTeX$ code.
+It supports Markdown syntax and gives you complete control over the $\LaTeX$ code. `rendercv` Python package is the engine behind the [RenderCV App](https://rendercv.com).

 The primary motivation behind RenderCV is to provide a concrete framework that allows: